kislow/networking-variety/mac-changer/README.md

 1. The **main.sh** script will do the following:
     - identify your default network interface (currently in use)
-    - generate a new mac random mac address
+    - generate a new random mac address
     - temporarily shut your default network interface
     - apply newly generated mac address
     - up your default network interface